mrdavid/Buchnotizen/Notizen/Code Complete - Steve McConnell.md

 Notes on Book: Steve McConnell, Code Complete (2nd edition)
-(I) - Information distilled from the book
 (C) - Comments by me on the book

 ## Preface

-* (I) 'Construction' is the only activity in software projects that is guaranteed to be done, unlike e.g. testing.
+* 'Construction' is the only activity in software projects that is guaranteed to be done, unlike e.g. testing.

 # Part I - Laying the foundation